 Here it is: Burberry Brit, NARS The Multiple in Orgasm, Sephora Bronzer in Aruba and brush, Bobbi Brown Shimmer Brick in Rose, Victoria Secret Concealer, Smashbox Be Legendary Lipstick in Pout, Laura Mercier Lip Glace (my fave), Clinique Almost Lipstick in Flirty Honey, Lash Power Mascara, and Clinique Moisture Surge(which is one thing I can’t live without!)

 Ta-da!
 That’s all that I put in my bag.

-Normally, I take my 65L Ridgeline REI backpack (which is 5 years old and you can’t get anymore, I would try the Osprey 65L), but for a week I take my smaller 48 L Crestrail REI backpack (this one has already moved to the REI Outlet, and the Osprey 48L is very similar).
+Normally, I take my REI Crestrail 65L Backpack, but for a week I take my smaller REI Traverse 48L Backpack.
 I just love REI products and policy.
-Their packs have never failed me, but they aren’t as cute as Osprey or Gregory.
+Their packs have never failed me.
 They always keep things so much more organized.
 Some hotels are off the path here and having a backpack makes walking with luggage so much easier.
-I think my next bag will be Osprey- go big or go home, right?
 The pink bag is from Fossil and is as soft as a cloud :) I really don’t want to get it dirty though.
-The white shoulder strap is an old Coach purse, but they stay good-as-new forever and I love their leather bags as well as Fossils’ for travel.
+The white shoulder strap is an old Coach purse.
+They stay good-as-new forever and I love their leather bags as well as Fossils’ for travel.

 *There are affiliate links in here, which means I get a small percentage commission.
-If you are going be buy any of these items, please do so from these links!
+If you are going to buy any of these items, please do so from these links!